nobandegani/comfyui_ino_nodes/README.md

 ---

-> **Important:** This package requires `inopyutils` and `inocloudreve` packages.
+> **Important:** This package requires `inopyutils`.
 All S3 operations require S3 credentials configured via environment variables or the S3 Config node.
 OpenAI and Runpod nodes require their respective API keys.
 Basic Auth middleware is optional and only activates when `COMFYUI_USERNAME` and `COMFYUI_PASSWORD` are set.

 ---